google/skia/site/user/api/SkImageInfo_Reference.md

 ## <a name='Color_Type_RGBA_F16'>Color Type RGBA F16</a>

 <a href='#kRGBA_F16_SkColorType'>kRGBA_F16_SkColorType</a> encodes ARGB into a 64-bit word.
 Each component:
-blue, green, red, and alpha; use 16 bits, describing a floating point value. from -65500 to 65000 with 3.31 decimal digits of precision.
+blue, green, red, and alpha; use 16 bits, describing a floating point value, from -65500 to 65000 with 3.31 decimal digits of precision.

 At present, <a href='SkColor_Reference#Color'>Color</a> in <a href='SkPaint_Reference#Paint'>Paint</a> does not provide enough precision or range to